SUMMER FINANCIAL AID INFORMATION

 - Even if you received Pell Grant as a full-time student for fall and spring, you can still receive the Pell Grant for the summer.

-- Summer Pell Grant requires enrollment of at least six (6) degree-applicable credit hours for the summer semester(s).
+- Summer Pell Grant requires enrollment of six (6) UG degree or five (5) GR degree applicable credit hours for the summer semester(s).

 - This federal funding is designed to encourage students to move toward on-time graduation.